FrVaBe/Java9/multi-release-jar/README.md

-# Java 9 - Multi Release Jar Example
+# Java 9 - Multi-Release Jar Example

 Java 9 offers the possibility to build a JAR file with a format that _"allows multiple, Java-release-specific versions of class files to coexist in a single archive"_ ([JEP 238](http://openjdk.java.net/jeps/238): Multi-Release JAR Files).